opencadc/science-containers/docs/user-guide/concepts/index.md

 ### Why Use CANFAR?

 **For Individual Researchers:**
-- No software installation headaches - everything is pre-configured
+- By default, there is little to no software installation headaches - you might be lucky with a pre-configured container which you can also modify when getting more familiar.
 - Access powerful computing resources without owning hardware
 - Work from anywhere with just a web browser
 - Automatic backups and data protection